A controversial project to build a four-story, 138-room extended-stay hotel on Woodhaven Road near Knights Road has been put on hold, for now.

 Among the top concerns cited by Kradzinski and O’Neill were the room rates the would-be operator of the hotel plans to charge its customers.

 WoodSpring Suites has been presented as the operator of the planned hotel.
-O’Neill said the developer said at the civic association meeting said that rooms would go for $60 a night, and renderings included in zoning permit documents show a sign advertising rooms starting at $279 a week.
+O’Neill said the developer said at the civic association meeting that rooms would go for $60 a night, and renderings included in zoning permit documents show a sign advertising rooms starting at $279 a week.

 Choice Hotels, parent company of WoodSpring, could not be reached for comment.